mnikolic7/BrillouinFit/README.md

 and several subsequent publications of the Scarcelli group at UMD (https://umdoptics.com/)

-For more details, see the code and the Dissertation appendix.
+For more details, see the code and the dissertation appendix.

 Milos Nikolic